cressidacressida/wasaver/README.md

 ```
 $ git clone https://github.com/cressidacressida/wasaver.git
 ```
-Then clone WebWhatsapp-Wrapper and patch it to get some message properties available in `Message` objects:
+Then clone WebWhatsapp-Wrapper and patch it to get some message properties available in the `Message` objects:
 ```
 $ cd wasaver
 $ git clone https://github.com/mukulhase/WebWhatsapp-Wrapper.git